mcblooder/GitCracken/README.md

-# GitCracken - Crack for GitKracken
+# GitCracken - Crack for GitKraken
 Because f*ck you, that's why.
 Ok ok, sorry, if you like this software - consider buying it, rather than cracking. https://www.gitkraken.com/